4 Simple Ways to Improve Liver Health

 1. Avoid Alcohol

 Sometimes the simplest advice is the most obvious, and that’s certainly the case with alcohol consumption and liver health.
-While moderate amounts of alcohol are okay, and even have some health benefits, the is responsible for processing and detoxifying the toxic alcohol byproduct called acetaldehyde.
-When you overdo it, the liver strains to remove this toxic byproduct and this ultimately damages your liver in the short and long-term.
-It’s a no-brainer!
+While moderate amounts of alcohol are okay, and even have some health benefits, the liver is responsible for processing the alcohol byproduct called acetaldehyde.
+When you overdo it, the liver strains to remove this byproduct.

 2. Avoid Excessive Amounts of Processed Sugar